Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

 - Configure Network

   - Choose application load balancer
-  - Health check grace period should be 30.
+  - Health check grace period should be 15 seconds.
 This option is above the "choose ALB."
   - For Service IAM Role, I chose AWSServiceRoleForECS.
 Idk if that'll appear for you though.
   - Select your load balancer
   - Container to Load Balance: